FutureSox Prospect Rankings

 - #25 - 2016 Midseason

 - All FutureSox articles tagged Matt Cooper

 Cooper brings some unusual characteristics to the mound.
 He may not even be that listed 6 feet tall, but he's got an extreme overhand delivery that gives him downward plane and more effective height.
-The fastball was running 89-91 when we saw him in early May, but he bumped that to more 91-93 later in the year (and touched 94 from at least one report), with significant sink.
+The fastball was running 89-91 when we saw him in early 2015, but he bumped that to more 91-94 later in the year, with significant sink.
 The difference-maker for Cooper though, is his pairing of a curve and change.
 They arrive at an identical velocity range in the upper 70's to 80, look identical out of the hand, but then the curve takes on a 12-5 shape late while the change breaks arm-side like a mirror to the curve.
 He's also got a slider that, according to reports from Birmingham, became an out pitch for him.
 Cooper seemingly locates all four pitches at will, and that combo is enough to dumbfound hitters in the minors.
-His stint as a starter appears to be more of a internship, despite his stated preference to start, as the organization sees him more likely to see the majors from the bullpen.
-Now 25, he likely will continue to move up quickly, with a target of reaching AAA sometime in 2017.
+At this point it's not clear if he will even return to baseball, let alone what role he would take on.

 Want to know right away when we publish a new article?
 Type your email address in the box on the right-side bar (or at the bottom, if on a mobile device) and click the "create subscription" button.
 Our list is completely spam free, and you can opt out at any time.